google/fonts/ofl/cambo/upstream_info.md

 The repository URL `https://github.com/librefonts/cambo` was added as part of a batch source blocks commit (9a14639f3, "Add source blocks to 602 more METADATA.pb files").
 The librefonts organization on GitHub hosts mirrors of many Google Fonts projects.
 The METADATA.pb in google/fonts previously had no source block.

-Note that the original designer is Huerta Tipografica, but no repo was found at `huertatipografica/cambo` on GitHub.
+Note that the original designer is HT Fonts, but no repo was found at `huertatipografica/cambo` on GitHub.
 The librefonts mirror is the only known upstream repository.

 ## How Commit Determined